Reef Fish Management Plans

 Amendment 38 was implemented March 1, 2013 and revises the post-season recreational accountability measure that reduces the length of the recreational season for all shallow-water grouper in the year following a year in which the annual catch limit (ACL) for gag or red grouper is exceeded.
 The modified accountability measure reduces the recreational season of only the species for which the ACL was exceeded.

-The purpose of this amendment is to modify the gray triggerfish rebuilding plan based on new information from the 2011 Update Assessment, which determined that the stock was not rebuilding on target.
-This amendment would reduce the commercial and recreational annual catch targets to 60,900 and 217,100 pounds whole weight, respectively.
-To meet the necessary reductions, a fixed closed season from June 1 through July 31 would be established for the commercial and recreational sectors.
-In addition, this amendment would implement a commercial trip limit of 12 gray triggerfish, establish a recreational bag limit of 2-gray triggerfish per angler bag limit within the 20 reef fish aggregate, and modify the recreational accountability measures.
-This amendment is pending approval and implementation by the Secretary of Commerce.
+Amendment 37 was implemented May 9, 2013 for annual catch limits and annual catch targets, and June 10, 2013 for management measures, modified the gray triggerfish rebuilding plan based on a 2011 gray triggerfish update assessment, which determined that the stock was not rebuilding on target.
+This amendment reduced the commercial and recreational annual catch limits to 64,100 and 241,200 pounds whole weight respectively, and reduced the commercial and recreational annual catch targets to 60,900 and 217,100 pounds whole weight respectively.
+To meet the necessary reductions, a fixed closed season from June 1 through July 31 was established for the commercial and recreational sectors.
+In addition, this amendment established a commercial trip limit of 12 gray triggerfish, and a recreational bag limit of 2 gray triggerfish per angler bag limit within the 20 reef fish aggregate.
+The recreational accountability measures were modified by establishing an in-season closure authority based on the recreational annual catch target, and an overage adjustment to reduce the gray triggerfish annual catch limit and annual catch target by the amount of the overage.
+This overage adjustment applies only while gray triggerfish is overfished.

 This regulatory amendment sets the 2012 and 2013 quotas for commercial and recreational red snapper harvest.
 The quotas can be increased because recent population assessments show that overfishing has ended.